Opening a Hair Salon: Your Step-by-Step Guide

 - Start with the local community.
 Go to the other local small businesses around you and see if they would be okay with you leaving out flyers for your business.

 - Host a small opening party to welcome the new neighborhood in and get the word out about your new salon.
-Invite your clients and have them invite people they know and offer a referral discount to anyone who books an appointment.
+Take advantage of a flyer maker to craft stunning, eye-catching flyers that highlight the date, time, and special offers with vibrant visuals that grab attention for your event.
+Invite your clients and have them invite people they know.
+Offer a referral discount to anyone who books an appointment.

 - Share your experiences on the opening on social media.
 Have people like and share your salon online to start spreading the word.